-■ If your equipment has S-video ports, you'll need the following cables: Video cable with S-video connectors at each end.
+If your equipment has an S-video port, you'll need the following cables: Video cable with S-video connectors at each end.

-Audio cable with dual RCA plugs at each end.
+Audio cable with dual RCA connectors (plugs) at each end.

-■ If your equipment has composite video ports (RCA-type ports), you'll need an all-in-one cable with one video and two audio RCA-type plugs at each end.
+■ If your equipment has a composite video port (for an RCA-type port), you'll need an all-in-one cable (three joined cables-one video and two audio) with RCA-type connectors at each end.
 (The red connector is for the right audio port, the white connector is for the left audio port, and the yellow connector is for composite video.)

-- 2 Attach one end of the video cable to the Video Out port on the VCR or camera. - Follow the directions that came with the VCR or camera. - Plug the other end of the video cable into either the S-video input port (♣) or the composite video input port (♣) on the Macintosh. - If the connector doesn't slide easily into the port, realign it and try again.
-Don't use force, which could damage the computer or cable. - 4 Plug the RCA connectors on the audio cable into the left and right Audio Out ports on the VCR or camera. - Plug the RCA connectors on the audio cable into the left and right audio input ports (◄)) on the computer.
+2 Attach one end of the video cable to the Video Out port on the VCR or camera.

+Follow the directions that came with the VCR or camera.

+Plug the other end of the video cable into either the S-video input port (♣) or the composite video input port (♣) on the Macintosh.

+If the connector doesn't slide easily into the port, realign it and try again.
+Don't use force, which could damage the computer or cable.

+- 4 Plug the RCA connectors on the audio cable into the left and right Audio Out ports on the VCR or camera. - Plug the RCA connectors on the audio cable into the left and right audio input ports (4)) on the computer.

+The following illustrations show S-video connections and composite video connections for both a VCR and a camera.
+Your finished connections should look like one of the following:

+S-video connection for input from a VCR